7 Things that Could Happen If You Go to Bed Hungry

 You could regulate your munching

 Going to bed hungry isn’t all bad—in fact, it can help you stick to a regular meal schedule.
 If you are hungry before bed, you could wake up ravenous and ready to chow down on a filling breakfast.
 So long as that breakfast is fiber and protein-rich, putting your body into a mealtime routine reaps huge advantages for weight loss and a healthy lifestyle, encouraging you to avoid excessive (and calorie-heavy!) snacking throughout the day.
 According to a 2005 study published in the American Journal of Clinical Nutrition, regular meals provided sustainable energy and maintained a healthy metabolism for obese women.
-Always hungry?
-There may be a scientific reason why you can’t stop eating.
+(Why can’t you stop eating?
+There may be a scientific reason you’re always hungry.)

 You could slim down

-Another potential plus to skipping late-night noshing: Research shows that eating late at night is making you gain weight.
+Another potential plus to skipping late-night noshing and going to bed hungry at night: Research shows that eating late at night is making you gain weight.
 Falling asleep with a bloated belly can cause spikes of insulin and glucose in your bloodstream, and since you’re less active at night, your body turns those extra calories into fat while you sleep.
 Instead, some experts suggest going`at least 12 hours between dinner and breakfast.
 In a study published in the journal Cell Metabolism, scientists found that mice that fasted for 16 hours (and still chowed down on high-fat, high-calorie fare) were almost as lean as those who ate a healthy diet.
 Still, it’s important to avoid gorging on stacks of pancakes and candy bars during the day.
 Instead, find a healthy balance of nutrients in each meal (and load up on protein and fiber!) to avoid a rumbling belly by bedtime.
-Here are all the tips you need to have the best night’s sleep ever.

 - Wesley Delbridge, RD, spokesperson for the Academy for Nutrition and Dietetics.